 But first: a primer on New Mexican cuisine

-Of course, the US is covered in different regional cuisines — us having our own regional cuisine isn’t unique, but the combination of different influences is.
-There are very few parts of the country that have, effectively, completely different cuisine than anywhere else — southern Louisiana comes to mind as one of the rare others, for example.
-New Mexico is one of these places.
+Of course, the United States offers a vast assortment of regional cuisines — New Mexico having its own regional cuisine isn’t unique, but the combination of influences is.
+There are very few parts of the country known for their truly unique style of cuisine — southern Louisiana comes to mind as one of the rare others, for example.
+New Mexico is one of the special places where local cuisine is as much about the ingredients as it is the culture.

-The foundation of New Mexican cuisine comes from the culinary traditions of our Indigenous people, namely the Navajo, Apache, and Pueblo.
-As the basis for New Mexican cooking, of course these influences are everywhere on local menus in Farmington.
+The foundation of New Mexican cuisine comes from the culinary traditions of the region's Indigenous people.
+As the basis for New Mexican cooking, these influences appear on almost all local menus in Farmington.

 There are some ingredients to these Native culinary traditions that are especially foundational to New Mexican cuisine: